Defending Your Savings Against Significant Downturns

 That is the extent of the algorithms:

-• Buy/sell based on moving averages crossing.
+• Buy/sell based on moving average trends.

 Performance

-The testing period for each fund spans its entire available history, adjusted for the ‘lead-in’ time required to calculate our moving averages.
+To validate these strategies, we backtested all three algorithms across the 106 stock ETFs in our coverage universe, comparing their performance directly to a traditional buy-and-hold approach.
+The testing period for each fund spans its entire available history, adjusted for the lead-in time required to calculate the moving averages.

 Maximum Drawdown